 How can I check the status of my application?

-The committee reviews all applications on a first come first serve basis and makes a decision as soon as they receive your application.
-The committee has up to 30 days to approve or deny any complete application.
+The committee reviews all applications on a first come, first served basis.
+Once your application is sent to the The Committee, they have up to 30 days to approve or deny any complete application.
 After submitting your application, the next step is hearing back from your management company team with either an approval, denial, or request for more information.